ArduPilot/ardupilot_wiki/rover/source/docs/rover-tuning-throttle-and-speed.rst

 One way to set the value is to:

-- set the :ref:`Auxiliary Function Switch <common-auxiliary-functions>` to "Learn Cruise Speed"
+- Set the :ref:`Auxiliary Function Switch <common-auxiliary-functions>` to "Learn Cruise Speed"
-- arm the vehicle and switch to :ref:`Manual <manual-mode>`
+- Arm the vehicle and switch to :ref:`Manual <manual-mode>`
-- drive the vehicle at a speed close to the speed you would normally drive it at (in Auto or other modes)
+- Drive the vehicle at between 50% and 80% throttle
-- move the aux function switch to the high position for a few seconds and then back down to the low position
+- Move the aux function switch to the high position for a few seconds and then back down to the low position
-- connect with a ground station and check that the :ref:`CRUISE_SPEED <CRUISE_SPEED>` and :ref:`CRUISE_THROTTLE <CRUISE_THROTTLE>` values have been updated
+- Connect with a ground station and check that the :ref:`CRUISE_SPEED <CRUISE_SPEED>` and :ref:`CRUISE_THROTTLE <CRUISE_THROTTLE>` values have been updated

 The :ref:`CRUISE_SPEED <CRUISE_SPEED>` is also used as the default speed in :ref:`Auto <auto-mode>`, :ref:`Guided <guided-mode>`, :ref:`RTL <rtl-mode>` and :ref:`SmartRTL <smartrtl-mode>` modes although these can be overridden using the :ref:`WP_SPEED <WP_SPEED>` and/or :ref:`RTL_SPEED <RTL_SPEED>` parameters.